jmilinovich/agents.json/README.md

 This specification aims to bridge the gap between traditional human-oriented websites and the emerging ecosystem of AI agents, providing a standard way for websites to declare their agent capabilities and for agents to discover and interact with those capabilities.

+## Getting Started

+To create an agents.json file for your website, you can:
+- Follow the specification below manually
+- Use the provided prompt (`prompt.md`) with an LLM to generate a draft
+- Start from one of the examples and customize it

 ## Specification

 ### Discovery